Principal Investigator

 John Neddermeyer, Ph.D.
 (2024) Biology, NAU, postdoc in comparative genomics

-Former POSTDOCs/GRADUATE STUDENTs
+Former POSTDOCs/GRADUATE STUDENTs (and now, colleagues!)

 Simone_website.jpeg